indus/ncc/README.md

 [CanvasPattern](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern)
 ... as close as possible.

 Differences are a result of the asynchronous nature of **ncc**.
 All object creations, method calls and property manipulations don't get processed directly, but get serialized and stored until a return value is necessary and a request is therefore unavoidable.
 Every 'Object' provided by **ncc** (and also every of their methods returns) is actually a function to trigger a synchronization.
 You can pass a error-first-callback ( 'function(error, result){...}' ) to such a function to receive the return value of the last action (see [examples](https://github.com/indus/ncc#examples)).
 <p align="center">
   <img src="https://raw.githubusercontent.com/indus/ncc/master/footage/flow.png" alt="flowchart"/>
 </p>
 The **Canvas-** RenderingContext2D, -Gradient and -Pattern Proxys are fully implemented.
 The **HTML-** CanvasElement and -ImageElement Proxys only have properties and functions that are necessary.
-For example they both implemenet a 'with' and 'height' but have no further DOM functionality.
+For example they both implement a 'with' and 'height' but have no further DOM functionality.
-Methods that go beyond the native API are marked with a leading underscore and hidden from console by default (e.g. 'image._toFs(filePath, &lt;callback&gt;)' to write a image to the filesystem).
+Methods and properties beyond the native API are marked with a leading underscore and hidden from console by default (e.g. 'image._toFs(filePath, &lt;callback&gt;)' to write a image to the filesystem).

 #### poxy - creators